Süleyman Seba: Early life

 Seba later enrolled in Mimar Sinan University's Faculty of Literature to study French philology, but because of his football career he never graduated.
-He also tried to obtain a degree in geography but he couldn't attend the exams when Beşiktaş J.K. was invited to play some friendlies in the United States.
+He also tried to obtain a degree in geography but he couldn't attend the exams when Beşiktaş was invited to play some friendlies in the United States.

 Football player

 Seba started to play football in the Kabataş High School team.
-The promising player was soon discovered by the local football club Beşiktaş J.K. and admitted to its junior team.
+The promising player was soon discovered by the local football club Beşiktaş and admitted to its junior team.
 With his contribution, the junior team became the champions of that season, and Seba was promoted to the rank of team captain a short time later.
 In 1946, he was called to become a member of the A-team.

 Seba scored 19 Istanbul Football League goals in 70 matches between 1946 and 1953.
-He also played in 17 Milli Küme Şampiyonası matches and scored 3 goals.
+He also played in 17 Milli Küme Şampiyonası matches and scored three goals.
 He won one Turkish title at the end of his first professional season for Beşiktaş in 1947.
-He also won 3 Istanbul titles.
-In 1950, Süleyman Seba joined the Beşiktaş J.K. squad that went to the USA to play some friendly matches.
-They played against American Soccer League all-stars, some regional all-star teams, and Manchester United.
-It is rumoured that Manchester United wanted to transfer Seba after the match.
+He also won three Istanbul titles.
+In 1950, Süleyman Seba joined the Beşiktaş squad that went to the US to play some friendly matches.
+They played against American Soccer League all-stars, some regional all-star teams and Manchester United.
+It is rumoured that Manchester United wanted to sign Seba after the match.

-Seba went down in Turkish football history when he scored the first ever goal in BJK İnönü Stadium against the Swedish side Allmänna Idrottsklubben during the inauguration match of the venue in 1947.
+Seba went down in Turkish football history when he scored the first ever goal at the BJK İnönü Stadium against the Swedish side AIK during the inaugural match of the venue in 1947.
 The match was played as the first match of AIK's tour in Turkey.
 Seba scored the first goal in the stadium on the 40th minute.
-In one of his last interviews, he narrated the goal saying: "Faruk [Sağnak] kicked the ball from the left side to me.
+In one of his last interviews, he described the goal, saying: "Faruk [Sağnak] kicked the ball from the left side to me.
 Then, I stopped the ball.
 Presumably, I faked two footballers and I scored the goal like that".
-AIK won that match 3-2.
+AIK won that match 3–2.

 In 1954, he was forced to retire from his career as a footballer due to a meniscus injury.
-During his entire professional career he played only for Beşiktaş J.K.
+During his entire professional career, he played only for Beşiktaş.

 International career

-Seba was never called up to the Turkish national squad; however, he was given the opportunity to play for Turkey national under-21 football team.
-Initially, Turkish Football Federation gave Beşiktaş J.K. (then-champions of Istanbul Football League) the permission to represent the Turkish side in the Turkey's last match in the East Mediterranean Cup 1950-1953 against Greece national football team.
-Although the squad was strengthened by some additions from Galatasaray and Fenerbahçe S.K., Beşiktaş J.K. obtained the right to use the Turkish flag in their emblem, and it is still being used by the club today.
+Seba was never called up to the Turkey national team; however, he was given the opportunity to play for Turkey national under-21 football team.
+Initially, Turkish Football Federation gave Beşiktaş (then-champions of Istanbul Football League) the permission to represent the Turkish side in the Turkey's last match in the East Mediterranean Cup 1950–1953 against Greece national football team.
+Although the squad was strengthened by some additions from Galatasaray and Fenerbahçe, Beşiktaş obtained the right to use the Turkish flag in their emblem, and it is still being used by the club today.

 Süleyman Seba was among the players who were selected to play against Greece.
-On 16 May 1952, he played his first and only game where Turkey lost 0-1.
+On 16 May 1952, he played his first and only game where Turkey lost 0–1.